UnofficialJuliaMirror/SQSChannels.jl-06e20410-f094-55a1-8b95-30db52a31525/README.md

 println("test batch sending of a collection of messages") msgCollection = Set("$i" for i in 1:5)

-println("test put! a collection of messages ...") put!(c, msgCollection)
+println("test put! a collection of messages using Batch mode ...") put!(c, msgCollection)
 ```